-he number of independent bookshops is steadily decreasing as a result of various factors.
+The number of independent bookshops is steadily decreasing as a result of various factors.
 As well as a general decline of interest in books, economic factors such as high rents for premises, strong competition from large retail firms (not just bookstore chains but also supermarkets) are having a notable effect, as are the price wars initiated by the largest market players.
-The decline increased distinctly in 2020.
+The decline increased distinctly in 2020, when online sales increased.